N/A

 4. Craft Compelling Essays

-Use your essays to explain the circumstances surrounding your low GMAT score and to showcase your strengths beyond standardized testing.
+Use your essays to showcase your strengths beyond standardized testing.
+Explain the circumstances surrounding your low GMAT score only when there is relevant context and an appropriate place in the application.
 Share your motivations, career aspirations, and how you plan to contribute to the HEC Paris MiM program.
 Be authentic, reflective, and demonstrate self-awareness in your essays.

 5. Consider Retaking the GMAT